 - Observe the ground surface during DPT jet injection and EISB injections for surficial breakthrough of injection materials.
-Potential pathways for surficial breakthroughs and potential receptors, such as a catch basins, etc., will be identified and addressed prior to commencing the injections.
-For this reason, existing monitoring wells, MW511, MW512, and MW513, are planned for plugging and abandonment because their grout seal is suspected of being compromised.
-If a breakthrough does occur, injection activities at locations suspected of causing the breakthrough will be paused and spill containment and cleanup processes will be implemented (e.g., deployment of sorbent booms, pumping of EVO solution, containment of sand-mZVI slurry). - If surface breakthrough occurs during DPT jet injection prior to injecting the target volume of sand-mZVI slurry at a given depth interval, additional injection volume equivalent to the volume remaining to be injected at the injection depth where breakthrough occurred will be injected into one of the following, in order of preference: - The next injection depth at that location; or - An adjacent injection location at the injection depth closest to the depth where surface breakthrough occurred.

-- Check equipment and tooling to ensure proper functioning during injections.
+Potential pathways for surficial breakthrough, including injection wells that already have been installed, will be identified and inspected during injections.
+Existing MWs, MW511, MW512, and MW513, are planned for plugging and abandonment because their grout seal is suspected of being compromised.
+Completed injection wells will be capped with a temporary well plug or finished with a sealed injection wellhead prior to performing DPT jet injection at nearby locations to minimize the likelihood of being preferential pathways for surfacing.
+Potential receiving areas for fluids during surficial breakthrough during injections, such as a catch basins, etc., will be identified prior to commencing the injections.
+If a breakthrough does occur, injection activities at locations suspected of causing the breakthrough will be paused and spill containment/cleanup processes will be implemented (e.g., deployment of sorbent booms, pumping of EVO solution, containment of sand-mZVI slurry). - If surface breakthrough occurs during DPT jet injection prior to injecting the target volume of sand-mZVI slurry at a given depth interval, additional injection volume equivalent to the volume remaining to be injected at the injection depth where breakthrough occurred will be injected into one of the following, in order of preference: - The next injection depth at that location; or - An adjacent injection location at the injection depth closest to the depth where surface breakthrough occurred. - Check equipment and tooling to ensure proper functioning during injections.
 Deficient equipment will be repaired or replaced prior to starting work.
 For critical equipment, backup units may be mobilized to the site to prevent work delays. - Check water levels in nearby monitoring and/or injection wells periodically.
-If observed conditions are not as expected (e.g., a rising water level during injections), corrective actions, such as decreasing injection pressures or adjusting the injection layout, will be taken. - Measure geochemical parameters at MWs and/or injection wells near the treatment area. - Measure geochemical parameters (e.g., ORP) of stock tanks used for EISB injections periodically.
-If these parameters are not within recommended ranges, corrective actions, such as the addition of amendments, will be implemented to bring the parameters back into range, If necessary, the injection work will be paused until acceptable parameters are achieved. - Injection monitoring will be recorded in daily field forms.
+If observed conditions are not as expected (e.g., a rising water level during injections), corrective actions, such as decreasing injection pressures or adjusting the injection layout, will be taken.

+- Measure geochemical parameters at MWs and/or injection wells near the treatment area. - Measure geochemical parameters (including pH, DO, and ORP) of each batch of anaerobic water prepared for EISB injections after initial preparation and periodically during injections (at least once daily).
+If these parameters are not within recommended ranges, corrective actions, such as the addition of amendments, will be implemented to bring the parameters back into range, If necessary, the injection work will be paused until acceptable parameters are achieved. - Injection monitoring will be recorded in daily field forms (Appendix B).
 Injection pressures, flowrates, and depths will be recorded as appropriate to determine relative differences between injection locations and changes over time.